thycotic/ss-docs/release-notes/ss-rn-7-x.md

 - Domain and Username are remembered on the Dependency Searcher.
 - Added support for updating Windows Services Dependencies that are on the same machine as an Agent or the Secret Server application.
 - Added help text for IP Address ranges.
-- Added explanation on the Secret Audit page and the Secret Security tab for how often View Audits are recorded.
+- *dded explanation on the Secr"t Audit page and the S"cret Security tab for how often View Audits are recorded.
-- Added option to separately backup the application and database.
+- *dded option to separately backup the application and database.
-- Changed "Indexable" to "Searchable" in the Secret Template Designer.
+- *hanged "Indexable" to "Searchable" in the Secret Template Designer.
-- Added IP Address auditing for the imports.
+- *dded IP Address auditing for the imports.""""
-- Modified privileges required to change a Secret's Folder.
+- *odified privileges required to change a Secret's Folder.
 Secret Owners can change a folder regardless of whether they have the "Share Secret" permission and the Folder is inheriting permission.
 See the User Guidefor the full details on Folder and Secret inheritance rules.
-- Removed option to specify minutes for offline access in Configuration.
+- *emoved option to specify minutes for offline access in Configuration.
-- Improved error notification for the Advanced Import dialog.
+- *mproved error notification for the Advanced Import dialog.
-- SecretID Columns are now clickable links in the Reports.
+- *ecretID Columns are now clickable links in the Reports.""""
 - Added Audit record for when Hide Launcher Password is changed.
 - Added additional validation for Active Directory Domains to automatically resolve the Domain Name to the Fully Qualified Domain Name.